 Things To Do In Irvine, Ca

 Created as a refuge and preserve for migrating wildlife.
 This 300-plus acre, picture-perfect sanctuary sits on coastal freshwater wetlands.
 With 12 miles of trails for easy hiking and diverse bird watching.
 The San Joaquin Marsh offers an opportunity to see great blue heron, snowy egrets, finches, falcons, brown pelicans or yellow warblers, amongst others.
+You should definitely bring your binoculars.
+But you should know that not all binoculars are created equal so do plenty of homework before buying a pair.

 With 54 miles of paved off-street bike trails that weave through the city, Pedego Electric Bikes offer a unique experience to explore at your own pace.
 With the twist of a throttle.